KhanhQuy/API_django/README.md

 ### Endpoints
 The API has the following endpoints:

-/api/cart/: Get a list of all carts with associated user, items, and total cost.
+`/api/cart/`: Get a list of all carts with associated user, items, and total cost.
-/api/cart/<int:id>/: Get a specific cart by its ID along with associated user, items, and total cost.
+`/api/cart/<int:id>/`: Get a specific cart by its ID along with associated user, items, and total cost.
 ### Testing
-Run python manage.py test to execute the test cases.
+Run `python manage.py test shopping_cart` to execute the test cases.